tuanphung/sqlb/README.md

 # sqlb
 [![Build Status](https://travis-ci.org/tuanphung/sqlb.svg?branch=master)](https://travis-ci.org/tuanphubg/sqlb) [![Coverage Status](https://coveralls.io/repos/github/tuanphung/sqlb/badge.svg)](https://coveralls.io/github/tuanphung/sqlb)

 A lightweight package which provides an convenience way for you to construct SQL statements.
-We focus on producing SQL statement with arguments and leave it to you to decide how execution will be, you can either use the standard `database/sql` or `sqlx`.
+The main focus is producing SQL statement with arguments, we leave you to decide how to execute the statement, either use the standard `database/sql` or `sqlx` or any existing library in your codebase.

 ## Features
 * Support most common SQL statements (SELECT, FROM, WHERE, HAVING, ORDER BY, LIMIT, OFFSET, etc...).